How can non-Indigenous people be a useful ally to Aboriginal people? As a somewhat outspoken Aboriginal woman, it's something I'm asked a lot.

 And admittedly, it's tricky — How do they avoid crossing that invisible line?
 The line that takes you from being in the Aboriginal 'good books' to being on the shit list.

-When Ed Sheeran was in the country last year, he wore an Aboriginal flag t-shirt that he'd purchased from the Tandanya cultural institute in Adelaide.
+When Ed Sheeran was in the country in 2018, he wore an Aboriginal flag t-shirt that he'd purchased from the Tandanya cultural institute in Adelaide.
 He then opened his performances — to audiences of made up of tens of thousands — with an Acknowledgement of Country.
 This, simple act, is a great example of how to be an ally.